-Embed Plaid in your forms to collect financial information automatically from your user's bank accounts.
+Embed Plaid in your forms to collect financial information automatically from your users' bank accounts.

-Specify which Plaid data you would like to collect and which hidden fields they should be stored in.
-If you leave a hidden field blank, that piece of data will not be collected from the user.
+Specify which Plaid data you would like to collect and which fields they should be stored in.
+If you leave a field blank, that piece of data will not be collected from the user.

 Go to your form builder and add a button to a step.

 Set the Click Action on the button to Trigger Plaid Flow, which will take your users through the Plaid flow when they click the button.
+You can optionally trigger the access token update flow or enable the Liabilities product, which allows access to credit cards.

 Publish your form to start collecting Plaid financial data.